junxit/us-congress-bills-115/bill.md

   - **(4)** in paragraph (4), as so redesignated, by inserting “, including child sex trafficking and sextortion” after “exploitation”;
   - **(5)** in paragraph (6), as so redesignated, by adding “and” at the end; and
   - **(6)** by amending paragraph (7), as so redesignated, to read as follows:
-    > - **(7)** the Office of Juvenile Justice and Delinquency Prevention administers programs under this title, including programs that prevent and address offenses committed against vulnerable children and supports missing children's organizations, including the National Center for Missing and Exploited Children that—
+    > - **(7)** the Office of Juvenile Justice and Delinquency Prevention administers programs under this title, including programs that prevent and address offenses committed against vulnerable children and support missing children's organizations, including the National Center for Missing and Exploited Children that—
     >   - **(A)** serves as a nonprofit, national resource center and clearinghouse to provide assistance to victims, families, child-serving professionals, and the general public;
     >   - **(B)** works with the Department of Justice, the Federal Bureau of Investigation, the United States Marshals Service, the Department of the Treasury, the Department of State, U.S. Immigration and Customs Enforcement, the United States Secret Service, the United States Postal Inspection Service, other agencies, and nongovernmental organizations in the effort to find missing children and to prevent child victimization; and
     >   - **(C)** coordinates with each of the missing children clearinghouses operated by the 50 States, the District of Columbia, Puerto Rico, and international organizations to transmit images and information regarding missing and exploited children to law enforcement agencies, nongovernmental organizations, and corporate partners across the United States and around the world instantly.